jorge040/Semana-4-Latin-x/README.txt

 Hello !!!

-Do this practice using Java Script a small project to make a pokedex is an artifact that analyzes and gives information about the pokemons
+Do this practice using Java Script, CSS and HTML a small project to make a pokedex is a device that analyzes and gives information about the pokemons